marcusdemaria/Genetic-Optimization/README.md

 # Results and Report

-By downloading the various files and running required code, results were generated and documented in the PDF file - readme.tex <br> <br>
+By downloading the various files and running required code, results were generated and documented in the PDF file - readme.pdf <br> <br>

 GA.c : The file GA.c , is the main code you have and based on what you need, you can all the function in int main(int argc, char *argv[]) .
 The specifications of the algorithm